 This bad mom behavior culminated in one event that I am ashamed of.
 An event that truly changed my current attitude with drinking.
 It involved day drinking with a couple of my mom friends, a mailbox, and puking in my driveway in front of my daughter.
 That was my rock bottom.
 I was so embarrassed of my behavior.
 Embarrassed that my children saw me like that.
 Embarrassed that I was showing them that this type of behavior was OK.

 It’s not OK.
 I’m their mom, not some sloppy drunk.
 I don’t want them to repeat this behavior.
-They look to me as a role model of sorts.
-I needed to act like it.
+They look to me as a role model.
+I needed to act like one.

 After that day, I stopped my mom drinking.
 I scaled back significantly.
 That rock bottom day happened over 3 years ago and since then I’ve never been out of control in front of my kids again.
 I really don’t think I’ve even been drunk since then.
 I don’t regret that rock bottom day because it made me wake up and change the direction of my life, so I’m thankful for it.
 Still mortified…. but thankful.